quarkusio/quarkus-web-lab/1-cms/README.md

 ```
 </details>

-Nothing should change in the browser because we didn't add the link to access this.
+Even if there is already a base `<form>` to get you started, nothing should change in the browser because we didn't add the link to access this.

 Let's add it in `src/main/resources/templates/Cms/index.html` (where we added the title previously):
 <details>
 <summary>See hint</summary>

+In Renarde, you can use `uri:Controller.method(parameters)`
+in order to create a URI to an endpoint method, making it extra easy to create links.

-`{uri:Cms.editBlogEntry(blogEntry.id)}` will automatically resolve to the link of the blog entry edition
+`{uri:Cms.editBlogEntry(blogEntry.id)}` resolves to the link of the blog entry edition.
 </details>

 <details>